• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chinese jujube tea with ginger, or red date tea (hong zao cha in Chinese/ daechu cha in Korean), is a traditional tea recipe that is popular in China, Korea & other parts of Asia as it is believed to be very good for your health and blood circulation.
-Other commonly added ingredients to this drink are cinnamon, honey, rose, dried longan or red ginseng.
+Chinese Jujube Tea, or Chinese red date tea, is a traditional tea recipe that is popular in China, Korea & other parts of Asia as it is believed to be very good for your health and blood circulation.
+It can be steeped alone or with cinnamon, honey, rose, dried longan or red ginseng.

 A cup of cinnamon jujube tea with pine nuts on it.